FormSculptor/Internal-Documentation/daft_report.md

 - **Findings**: No critical vulnerabilities; recommendations included enhancing encryption algorithms.

 - **Actions Taken**: Updated security protocols and conducted additional training for staff.

----

-**Note**: Diagrams are provided as code blocks using PlantUML and Mermaid.
-To view them, use appropriate rendering tools that support these formats.